Dollar gains as U.S. recovery bets stoke Treasury yields

-The safe-haven greenback found support across the board as investors also digested the fallout from the collapse of highly leveraged investment fund Archegos Capital.
+The safe-haven dollar found support across the board as investors also digested the fallout from the collapse of highly leveraged investment fund Archegos Capital.

-The dollar index rose above the 93 mark and was last up around a quarter of a percent at 93.122, its highest level in four months.
+The dollar index rose above the 93 mark and was last up around a third of a percent at 93.185, its highest level in four months.

+The dollar also rose above 110 yen, a level not seen since March last year, and was last up 0.5% on the day.

-Analysts said the yen was also vulnerable to higher inflation expectations in the U.S. than Japan and a rise in long-term U.S. yields.
+Analysts said the yen was also vulnerable to higher inflation expectations in the United States than in Japan and a rise in long-term U.S. yields.

-U.S. 10-year Treasury yields rose to 14-month highs on Tuesday, the day before President Joe Biden is set to outline how he would pay for a $3 trillion to $4 trillion infrastructure plan.
+Ten-year U.S. Treasury yields rose to 14-month highs on Tuesday, the day before President Joe Biden is set to outline how he intends to pay for a $3 trillion to $4 trillion infrastructure plan.

 “USD/JPY has by far the highest correlation amongst G10 currencies with long-term US yields,” said Lee Hardman, currency economist at MUFG in a note.